-Allyn & Fortuna’s attorneys counsel clients about wage and hour issues, perform wage and hour compliance reviews, and defend related litigation and government agency investigations.
+Allyn & Fortuna’s attorneys are experienced in litigating wage and hour issues, assessing a business’s violation of wage and hour laws, and representing clients in government agency investigations.

 Some of the areas on which we focus include: